REGAL REXNORD CORP (RRX)

 $3,602,680

-Non-audit fees (tax services of $3,575,785 plus audit-related fees of $26,895, totaling approximately $3,602,680) represent about 47% of audit fees of $7,612,117, which is below the 50% threshold that would trigger an independence concern.
-Deloitte is a Big Four firm appropriate for a company of RRX's size and complexity.
-Auditor tenure is not disclosed in the proxy, so the tenure trigger cannot fire per policy, and no material financial restatements are noted.
+Non-audit fees (audit-related fees of $26,895 plus tax fees of $3,575,785 totaling $3,602,680) represent approximately 47.3% of audit fees of $7,612,117, which is below the 50% threshold that would trigger a vote against; Deloitte is a Big 4 firm appropriate for RRX's size and complexity; auditor tenure was not disclosed in the proxy so the tenure trigger cannot fire; and no material restatements were identified.

 Overall Assessment